 There is a lot to see in the city, and while you may be left wondering how you could possibly fit this into a long weekend, you would be surprised how much you can get in without rushing it.
 Here is everything you need to see in Salzburg.

+Unique things to do in Salzburg?
 These have become quite popular in European cities, and they are the perfect place to bring your partner.
-The point of the bridge is to take a padlock with your names inscribed on it and lock it on the bridge.
+The point of the bridge is to take a padlock with your name inscribed on it and lock it on this beautiful European bridge.

 You’ll learn more about the history of the area and the castle, as well as set your eyes on fantastic art and architecture.

 If you are making your way to the fortress, you are going to come across this square.
 It was once home to Cathedral Abbey before is dissolution in 1803.
 Each of the residences in this district was sovereign in nature, which is why the buildings are so grand in their design.
-It’s one of those places you simply have to go and see.
+It’s one of those places you simply have to go and see on Salzburg trips.

 To this day, it remains a popular place to visit, as well as one of the most beautiful cathedrals in Europe.